 (3) Nothing in this section affects the liability of a person to be convicted of an offence under this Act.

-43. Offence
+43. Credit provider not to enter contract that does not comply with this Division

 A credit provider shall not enter into a credit sale contract, or a loan contract, that is in writing but is otherwise not in accordance with this Division.

 Penalty: $1 000.

-44. Minimum credit charge
+44. Minimum credit charge, restrictions as to

 (1) A provision in a credit sale contract or a loan contract to the effect that the minimum credit charge exceeds —